 This page contains affiliate links.
 Learn more.

-Philippines, a country that some guide books has long referred as “sick man of Asia” due to it’s socio-economical backwardness in some areas may sound like a newcomer in the field of medical tourism, but it has long traditions in serving foreign clientele among it’s own prosperous class in it’s JCI accredited Hospitals and clinics.
+Philippines, a country that some guide books have long referred as “sick man of Asia” due to it’s socioeconomical backwardness in some areas may sound like a newcomer in the field of medical tourism, but it has long traditions in serving foreign clientele among it’s own prosperous class in it’s JCI accredited Hospitals and clinics.
 It’s reputation as world leader in exporting medical professionals such as nurses is legendary.
 Although the stigma of underdevelopment still impacts life of the ordinary and some recent GDP growth figures that are said to debunk the previously earned reputation are not the most informative source to give complete picture of state of affairs and living standards.
 On top of all the positive sides that draws medical tourists to Philippines, as one of the growing spots in medical tourism to South East Asia, it provides variety of natural beauty and hospitality of locals that are culturally most accustomed with western people in Asia besides Hong Kong and Singapore, despite several infrastructural flaws.
 (Edit: Now it seems like with their new president Duterte some things are improving after so many years of suffering of crime and corruption.
 Time will tell if his undertakings have any lasting and more substantial effect that reaches the socioeconomic disparity)

 The doctor I managed to meet on my short visit was Dr. Homer Lim who works at Akesis Holistic Health center.
 There he offers IV laser biochelation therapy and bioresonance scannings with SCIO and Chinese “QMRA” systems.
 He is also offering ozone therapy at Heilen Wellness Center.

 See below for more detailed review of Dr.Lim and his bioresonance applications and impressions.
 More reviews are yet to come from Philippines.
 I later got to know there are at least two more places now offering invasive ozone therapy in Philippines, Ozone Medical Therapy and Holistic Integrative Care Center.
 So stay tuned.

 DR.HOMER LIM, Manila